JDStraughan/JDStraughan.com/_posts/2013-03-05-html5-snake-with-source-code-walkthrough.md

 Unlike many game pieces, our snake does not just move, it crawls.
 As its head moves forward, its body continues to follow the same path, and turning a corner can take several "moves".
 To accomplish this, our snake is make up of an array of coordinates, and we will <code>shift()</code> and <code>push()</code> coordinates off and on to the array to update it's position.

 Creating a new snake has a few parts, so there is an <code>init()</code> method to take care of getting it constructed.
 This method starts by ensuring the <code>sections</code> array is cleared and the starting <code>direction</code> is reset.
-It then places the snake in the middle of the game board, and again aviods hard coded postions in favor of allowing for multiple canvas sizes.
+It then places the snake in the middle of the game board, and again avoids hard-coded positions in favor of allowing for multiple canvas sizes.

 {% highlight javascript %}